PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:36:40
+Last updated: 2024-04-11 09:37:13
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Do you still trust people?
+Even after what you've been through? - Oh Il-nam